quangv/docs/src/doc/sampleapp/samples/admob.rst

 admobid Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 From the very beginning, we start by initializing ``admobid`` object.
 The following block code initializes the object based on the device's platform.
-The object contains two tyeps of ads such as banner and interstitial ads.
+The object contains two types of ads such as banner and interstitial ads.

 .. code-block:: javascript